WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 Bookshelf demo
 ==============
 I’ve done some work on an interactive bookshelf as the (beta)final product.
 The first step is to create an index of all the books on the shelf.
-Next align the index of the books to physical location of the books (using a ultrasonic range sensor), and add a RGB-led strip above the books.
+Next align the index of the books to physical location of the books (using a ultrasonic range sensor), and add a [RGB-ledstrip](https://learn.adafruit.com/12mm-led-pixels/circuitpython-setup) above the books.
 Once a book is fetched from the shelf, by using the position information you can now show additional data about the book, and trigger other actions.

 <img src="https://raw.githubusercontent.com/WillemJan/willemjan.github.io/master/_posts/2021/bookshelf1.jpg" alt="Bookshelf demo">